iExecBlockchainComputing/iexec-dapps-registry/README.md

 1. User Smart Contract calls our Wrapper Smart Contract by ForeignFunctionCall

-2. Our Wrapper Smart Contract takes care of converting all required data into a string containing the haskell code and spawns an off-chain computation, by calling the IExcec submit function via the IExcec API
+2. Our Wrapper Smart Contract takes care of converting all required data into a string containing the haskell code and spawns an off-chain computation, by calling the IExcec submit function via the IExcec API.

-3. IExcec reads the block and finds out there was a call to our iexec project and the binary in the apps folder starts to run with the given parameters.
-After running it  writes back the return string to the calling smart contract.
+3. IExcec reads the block and finds out that there was a call to our iexec project and the binary in the apps folder starts to run with the given parameters.
+In the "analysis phase" the Haskell interpreter is instructed to infer the type of the provided Haskell program.
+If it is side effect free and thus regarded as safe, it is executed using the Haskell interpreter (in an "execution phase") and its result is written back as the return string to the calling smart contract.

 4. The wrapper Smart Contract converts the computation's result into the required format and returns it to the User Smart Contract.